PowerCommons - The Open Silicon Commons

 β Microwatt Xilinx VCU-118 Integration

-Successfully integrated Microwatt processor with enterprise-grade features, enabling Linux boot on modern FPGA platforms.
+Successfully integrated Microwatt processor with enterprise-grade Xilinx VCU-118 board, enabling Linux boot.

 Why It Matters: Established VCU-118 as the primary development platform for high-end OpenPower FPGA work.